Innlandet-Fylkesarkiv/file-converter/README.md

 - **[Siegfried](https://www.itforarchivists.com/siegfried/)** under the Apache License 2.0.

 ## 🪟 Installation for Windows
-Download a pre-built binary from the [Releases](https://github.com/larsmhaugland/file-converter/releases) page and unzip to a location in your system.
-It is also possible to build your own binaries, (see [Install](#-install))
+Download a pre-built binary from the [Releases](https://github.com/larsmhaugland/file-converter/releases) page and unzip it to a location in your system.

 ## 🐧 Installation for Linux
-Download a pre-built binary from the [Releases](https://github.com/larsmhaugland/file-converter/releases) page and unzip to a location in your system.
-It is also possible to build your own binaries, (see [Install](#-install))
+Download a pre-built binary from the [Releases](https://github.com/larsmhaugland/file-converter/releases) page and unzip it to a location in your system.

 The application has been tested on the following Linux images:
 - Debian "bookworm" 12